• Skip to main content

 Garlic and Bacon Green Beans

-Garlic and Bacon Green Beans sautéed in olive oil and butter in a large skillet on stove top – an easy and delicious way to prepare the green beans for the holiday menu.
+Garlic and Bacon Green Beans sautéed in olive oil and butter in a large skillet on the stovetop - an easy and delicious way to prepare the green beans for the holiday menu.
 The beans are crispy and crunchy.
-Perfect recipe for the Fall and the Winter.
+A perfect recipe for the Fall and the Winter.

 I love garlic with just about anything, and the green beans are no exception!
 Sauteed garlic tastes GREAT with green beans and bacon!

-This is a great side dish for many grilled meats, and it’s especially good for holiday menu on Thanksgiving, Christmas, or New Year’s Eve.
+This is a great side dish for many types of grilled meats, and it's especially good for the holiday menu on Thanksgiving, Christmas, or New Year's Eve.

 Thanksgiving Main Courses to serve with this side dish: